AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

    ```bash
    node server.js
    ```

-Usage
+## Usage

 1. Power on the ESP32 and ensure it connects to WiFi.
 2. The ESP32 will:
-        Read sensor data.
+   - Read sensor data.
-        Update the OLED display.
+   - Update the OLED display.
-        Send data to the backend server every 5 seconds.
+   - Send data to the backend server every 5 seconds.
 3. The backend server will:
-        Store the data in Firebase.
+   - Store the data in Firebase.
-        Add a timestamp in CST.
+   - Add a timestamp in CST.

-Common Issues
+## Common Issues

-ESP32 Resets Frequently:
+### ESP32 Resets Frequently
-Ensure sufficient stack size for tasks.
+- Ensure sufficient stack size for tasks.
-Check for blocking code in FreeRTOS tasks.
+- Check for blocking code in FreeRTOS tasks.

-Cannot Connect to WiFi:
+### Cannot Connect to WiFi

-Verify WiFi credentials in main.cpp.
+- Verify WiFi credentials in main.cpp.
-Ensure the ESP32 is within range of the router.
+- Ensure the ESP32 is within range of the router.

-Cannot POST to /updateData:
+### Cannot POST to /updateData

-Ensure the backend server is running.
+- Ensure the backend server is running.
-Test the endpoint using curl or Postman.
+- Test the endpoint using curl or Postman.

-Firebase Errors:
+### Firebase Errors

-Verify Firebase credentials in serviceAccountKey.json.
+- Verify Firebase credentials in serviceAccountKey.json.
-Check Firebase rules for read/write access.
+- Check Firebase rules for read/write access.